simoncblyth/opticks/notes/issues/too_many_ridx_instances.rst

 Too Many Ridx Instances
 =========================

-Current simple instancing criteria from NScene::labelTree_r of "num_mesh_instances > 4"
+Initial simple instancing criteria from NScene::labelTree_r of "num_mesh_instances > 4"
 is yielding 117 distinct types of geometry, that is an order of magnitude more than desired.

 The very simple instancing criteria based on mesh instance counts alone